pedroveloso/naercio/README.md

 # noncognitiveskills

-## Non cognitive skills effects on functional illiteracy - the Brazil case
+## Non cognitive skills effects on functional illiteracy - the Brazilian case

 Repository to the scripts used to prepare data and derive the results for my term paper